 Can a fertilized egg survive outside of the uterus?

-No. A fertilized egg cannot live outside of the uterus.
+Very rarely but in general a fertilized egg cannot live outside of the uterus.
 It needs space to grow and a source of nourishment.

 Females are born with two fallopian tubes.
 If one is damaged or removed, the other tube should function normally.

-A normal pregnancy takes about 38 weeks for the fertilized egg to develop into a fetus, then a full term baby.
+A normal pregnancy takes about 38 weeks for the fertilized egg to develop into a fetus, then a full-term baby.
 However, there are times when the fertilized egg doesn’t continue to grow and the pregnancy is lost.
 An early pregnancy loss (before 20 weeks) is called a miscarriage.
 Sometimes a miscarriage happens before a teen or woman even knows she’s pregnant, and there is usually nothing that she did to cause it.
 Having a miscarriage is upsetting.
 It will take time to heal both physically and emotionally.

 What is the medical term for miscarriage?